2017 Tehran attacks: Military response

 While Iranian forces have undertaken multiple efforts against ISIL in the past, these were the first admitted strikes launched from Iranian soil.
+The missiles reportedly traveled about six-hundred kilometers until they reached the targeted city.
+The same day as the launch, Ayatollah Khamenei held meetings with the families of Iranian personnel fighting inside both Iraq and Syria, the leader giving a speech stressing the need for continued action outside of Iran's borders.

 The day after the strike, the IRGC released official footage depicting moments in which the missiles successfully hit their targets.
 The videos were transmitted by drones that the IRGC flew from Damascus over Dayr al-Zour.
 IRGC spokesman Brigadier General Ramezan Sharif said, "Fortunately, all incoming reports and images of drones which were monitoring the operation suggest that the six medium-range powerful Iranian missiles have precisely hit the targets, the key bases of terrorists in the general area of Dayr al-Zawr inside Syria."
 As well, Amir Ali Hajizadeh, the commander of the IRGC's Aerospace Force, stated the videos showed them that "the missiles precisely hit their targets."